String Connections and Chern-Simons Theory: Bundle 2-Gerbes and their Trivializations

 as the bundle gerbe of $\mathbb{CS}_P$.
-It turns out that the remaining structure, namely the product $\mathcal{M}$ and the associator $\mu$, can be understood as additional structure for the bundle gerbe $\mathcal{G}$ over $G$, called a \emph{multiplicative structure}.
+It turns out that the remaining structure, namely the product $\mathcal{M}$ and the associator $\mu$, can be induced from additional structure on the bundle gerbe $\mathcal{G}$ over $G$, called a \emph{multiplicative structure}.
 Bundle gerbes with multiplicative structure are called \emph{multiplicative bundle gerbes}.